 How Much Wind Will Lift a Trampoline?

+How to anchor a trampoline in high winds.
 If you’ve ever seen a trampoline blowing down the street in the middle of a storm, you may have wondered how much wind it takes to lift one of these heavy objects.
 In general, if the wind speed is more than 40 mph, then it is considered that the trampolines may blow away.
 However, there are many factors that can affect this, such as the size and weight of the trampoline; for example, a trampoline with a smaller surface area will be less likely to blow away than one with a larger surface area, as well as the type of ground it is anchored to.
 Therefore, if you live in an area prone to high winds, it is important to take precautions to ensure that your trampoline is securely anchored.
 Otherwise, you may find yourself chasing after it on a windy day.